 We cross Lake Maggiore to explore the Borromean Islands, taste the wines of the Monferrato region, visit enchanting Lake Orta and travel into Switzerland on the scenic Centovalli Railway.

-From our stunning location overlooking beautiful Lake Maggiore in the picturesque town of Stresa, we explore this magnificent region of Italy.
-We cross Lake Maggiore to explore the Borromean Islands, taste the wines of the Monferrato region, visit enchanting Lake Orta and travel into Switzerland on the scenic Centovalli Railroad.
+From our location overlooking beautiful Lake Maggiore in the picturesque town of Stresa, we explore this magnificent region of Italy.
+We visit the Borromean Islands, taste the wines of Monferrato, visit enchanting Lake Orta and travel into Switzerland on the scenic Centovalli Railroad.

 - First Class rail travel throughout (Standard Premier Class on Eurostar journeys with a light meal and drinks)